 R 2017/893 Use of insect processed animal proteins (insect PAPs) in feed for aquaculture animals

-Directive 2002/32, Annex I, section IV contains MRLs for certain specific Organochloricides.
+(Note undesirables directive 2002/32, Annex I, section IV contains MRLs for certain specific Organochloricides).

-EU Pesticides database: This database is created by the European Commission and can be consulted on Commissions website to search for the MRLs applicable to each pesticide and to each crop/product of animal origin.
-In this database you will, find MRLs for unprocessed products.
-This means that a number of calculations must be carried out both for the determination of the MRL in a processed/derived product (for example, sunflower oil, maize gluten meal) and for the determination in composite products (for example complete feed for young chickens, complementary feed for cattle).
+a number of further calculations must be carried out both for the determination of the MRL in a processed/derived product eg. sunflower oil, maize gluten meal and for the determination in composite products eg. complete feed for young chickens, complementary feed for cattle

 EU official control rules are a key element of the governance of the agri-food chain in Europe, which are recognised world-wide as an example of best practice.
 These rules provide national enforcers and the Commission with the necessary powers to ensure effective enforcement of regulatory requirements, and with mechanisms that allow the full cooperation of all parties involved in ensuring the correct application of the law across national borders